smcpeak/unique-distances/README.md

   16           0                          120        119
 ```

-The blank entries are things I did not take the time to compute.

 There are two columns for time, corresponding to different versions of
 the code.
 The second column (851a42c3) is after adding
 m_availableSquares, but the most impactful part of that optimization is